cdunklau/sphinxattr-problem/README.rst

 Something about this setup prevents the attr links in docs/prose.rst from being generated properly.

+The reference targets for the :attr:`~mypkg.models.SomeClass.id` things in docs/prose.rst aren't getting resolved, but based on the full sphinx output, i can see that napoleon appears to be generating the right markup from my docstring...  what gives?

 The below output shows the sphinx warnings about missing reference targets, and the full sphinx output is in full-sphinx-output.txt at the root of the repo.